 Dangers of Walking your Dog Too Quickly After Surgery

-After any surgery, your dog’s exercise levels need to be restricted for a while, at least until the post-surgery checkup.
+After neutering, your dog’s exercise needs to be restricted for a while, at least until the post-surgery checkup.
 Your vet will usually give you some guidelines on walking your dog after neutering.
 It’s important to stick to this and only walk short distances as your dog’s recovery could be impacted and problems can occur if they are walked too soon.

 Dogs are more sensitive to infection after neutering; this is because their body is focused on the healing process, not fighting bacteria that may cause infections.
 The responsible thing to do is keep them indoors away where there is less chance of picking up something nasty.